kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 TODO: requires the alpha implementation in kubernetes/kubernetes and a container runtime supporting the new CRI field.
 Plan: implement in kubernetes and containerd, then exercise the upgrade -> downgrade -> upgrade flow in `kind` (cheap to swap node images and flip feature gates).
 Cases to cover:

 - Enable feature gate, create pod with `cgroupOptions.mountMode: Writable`, confirm container has writable `/sys/fs/cgroup`.
-- Disable feature gate, confirm apiserver rejects new pods with the field, confirm previously-running pods continue until restart.
+- Disable the gate on kube-apiserver, confirm it drops the field from new Pods and preserves it on existing Pods.
 - Re-enable feature gate, confirm new pods can be created again.

 True version downgrade behavior (to a kubernetes version without the field) is described under [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).